Generalized Multiple Importance Sampling: Applying the MIS Schemes

 with $j=1,\ldots,J$, as mixture-proposal pdf in the IS weight denominator, i.e. using the temporal evolution of the $j$-th single proposal $q_{j,t}$ at the weight denominator.
 In this case, there are $P=J$ mixtures, each one formed by $L=T$ components (red rectangle in Fig. \ref{figSpaceTime}).
 Another possibility is considering the mixture of all the $q_{j,t}$'s at the $t$-th iteration, i.e.,

 with $t=1,\ldots,T$, so that we have $P=T$ mixtures, each one formed by $L=J$ components (green rectangle in Fig. \ref{figSpaceTime}).
 The function $\varphi_{j,t}$ in Eq. \eqref{Case1} is used in the standard PMC scheme \citep{Cappe04}; Eq. \eqref{TemporalMixProposal}, in the particular case of $J=1$, has been considered in the \emph{adaptive multiple importance sampling} (AMIS) algorithm \citep{CORNUET12}.
-The choice in Eq. \eqref{SpatialMixProposal} has been applied in the \emph{adaptive population importance sampling} (APIS) \citep{APIS15}, the \emph{layered adaptive importance sampling} (LAIS) \citep{martino2015layered}, and the \emph{deterministic mixture population Monte Carlo} (DM-PMC) \citep{elvira2017improving} algorithms.
+Note that the schemes that consider at the denominator of the weight the temporal sequence of adapted proposals can introduce a bias in the IS estimators (see \citep[Section 5]{CORNUET12} for more details).
+The choice in Eq. \eqref{SpatialMixProposal} has been applied in the \emph{adaptive population importance sampling} (APIS) \citep{APIS15}, the \emph{layered adaptive importance sampling} (LAIS) \citep{martino2017layered}, and the \emph{deterministic mixture population Monte Carlo} (DM-PMC) \citep{elvira2017improving} algorithms.
 In other techniques, such as mixture PMC (M-PMC) \citep{Douc07a,Douc07b,Cappe08}, a similar strategy is employed, but using sampling $\mathcal{S}_1$ in the mixture $\phi_{t}({\bf x})$, i.e., with the MIS scheme $\Rc$. }

 Table \ref{FantasticTable} summarizes all the possible cases discussed above.
 The last row corresponds to a generic grouping strategy of the proposal pdfs $q_{j,t}$.
 As previously described, we can also divide the $N=JT$ proposals into $P=\frac{JT}{L}$ disjoint groups of $P$ mixtures with $L$ components.
 Namely, we denote the set of $L$ pairs of indexes corresponding to the $p$-th mixture ($p=1,\ldots, P$) as $\mathcal{J}_p=\{(k_{p,1},r_{p,1}), \dots,(k_{p,L},r_{p,L})\}$, where $k_{p,\ell}\in\{1,\ldots,J\}$, $r_{\ell,p}\in\{1,\ldots,T\}$ (i.e., $|\mathcal{J}_p|=L$, with each element being a pair of indexes), and $\mathcal{J}_p \cap \mathcal{J}_q = \emptyset$ for any pair $p,q=1,\ldots,P,$ and $p\neq q$.
 In this scenario, we have